phkiener/Keypad/README.md

+# Keypad

-# Keypad - Lightweight app for Elgato StreamDeck (and other Elgato input devices)
+A lightweight app for Elgato StreamDeck (and other Elgato input devices).

+## Configuration

 The app will look for its configuration in the following locations, in order: